ttntm/ttntm/src/blog/2026/80-strat.md

 {{description}}

-Guess it's true that the amount of guitars one needs will laways be `n + 1`, haha.
+Guess it's true that the amount of guitars one needs will always be `n + 1`, haha.
 Anyway, a lucky find on a second hand platform that I was monitoring for some weeks.

 It's a 2015 model, made by Cor-Tek (aka Cort), offering decent craftsmanship that takes it well into the solid mid-range when paired with a proper setup.
 I paid 80 Euro for it, and spent about two hours on the setup.